What is the first thing that shows the age of your boat?

 Treat them as such.

-This is what you need to ask yourself while going through this process:
+You need to ask yourself while going through this process:

 - Is your pontoon carpet glue water-resistant?

-- Should avoid certain cleaners and ingredients?
+- Should you avoid certain cleaners and ingredients?

 - Can certain ingredients or cleaners void your warranty?